With inflation at an all-time high, you’re probably looking for ways to save money on groceries.

 7. Eat leftovers

-So when you’re thinking about your meal plan and thinking about those things that you could cook, consider some meals that can last more than one day.
-It literally will not kill you to eat leftovers.
+When you’re thinking about your meal plan and thinking about those things that you could cook, consider some meals that can last more than one day.

 8. Use cashback apps